 Celebrating Communication Skills-1 (Article Series)

 The age of growth has never been a result of huge financial investments.
 This is true that the dividends depend on the amount of capital, any kind, which you have put on the task or the mission.
-However, there are other agents that drive an investment to a meaningful addition.
+However, there are other agents that drive an investment in a meaningful addition.
 These agents are ‘soft’ and do not catch the eye of the leadership group by default.
-At least in the India we are talking about, envisaging a significant acknowledgement to Soft Skills is still far away.
+At least in India, we are talking about, envisaging a significant acknowledgement of Soft Skills is still far away.

 We see a bewildered youth, searching for jobs and subsequently diving into the pools of ‘training institutions, per se the Spoken English and Personality Development business.
 This is the scenario of those who have somehow seen the importance of good Communication Skills and have felt that they missed the time when they should have starting acquiring these.
 After getting censured in the selection process for a job or in a business development effort or even in relationships, they take the coaching as a compulsion or a remedy forgetting that ‘soft skills’ are life skills and always take the time to get imbibed into personality.
 After all, to live with people, we need People Skills!

 The sensitization of school teachers and children is the first thing to bring Soft Skills, particularly, Communication Skills, as a priority along with or over the obsession of Sciences or Merit targets.
 If we can make teachers understand and demonstrate ‘followable’ communicative competence in their teaching, the cognition of this skill will be sustainable learning.
 Unless the teachers are selected basis their Communication Skills, the grassroots will always remain grass-ridden.